 The Life Insurance and Annuities (A) Committee is the parent committee for LATF, while the Financial Condition (E) Committee is the parent committee for LRBCWG.
 Recommended changes to the Valuation Manual and Life RBC Blanks/Instructions related to the GOES will be considered for adoption by LATF and LRBCWG before being considered by their respective parent committees.

-In addition to having the final approval on changes adopted by the subordinate groups, the Executive (EX) Committee has allocated funding to support the NAIC GOES initiative.
+In addition to having final approval on changes adopted by the subordinate groups, the Executive (EX) Committee has allocated funding to support the NAIC GOES initiative.

 GOES (E/A) Subgroup

 The GOES (E/A) Subgroup will own the GOES Model Governance Framework and be responsible for the approval of all updates to the Framework.
-The Subgroup will direct NAIC Staff as necessary to effectuate aspects of the Framework.
+As the Model Steward, tthe Subgroup will direct NAIC Staff as necessary to effectuate aspects of the Framework.
+The Subgroup will organize public calls where technical issues can be discussed and feedback can be received from Subgroup members, interested regulators and interested parties.
+All regulator-only sessions will follow the NAIC’s Policy Statement on Open meetings.

-The Subgroup has the following 2024 Charges:
+The Subgroup has the following 2025 Charges: